aschenbrenera/pf2e_rules/PF2e/Conditions/Sensory/Hidden.md

 Tags: #condition #stealth #sensory

-While you're hidden from someone, that creature knows the space you're in but can't tell precisely where you are.
+**Description:** While you're hidden from someone, that creature knows the space you're in but can't tell precisely where you are.

 ## Mechanical Rules